-For as long as Coconut has been industrialized, smoke or sun-dried coconut “meat” has been extracted to make a very low-value commodity called copra.
+Copra is a term that refers to sun-dried or smoked coconut “meat” or “flesh”, the edible part of a coconut.
+For as long as coconut has been industrialized, smoked or sun-dried coconut “meat” has been extracted to make a very low-value commodity called copra.

 What is Copra Used For?

 Copra is mainly used to yield coconut oil, however, the byproducts themselves are used for additional purposes, mostly as food for livestock.